bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-06-callbacks.md

 <div class="HubBlock-content">

 > ### Note
-> * To limit the vulnerability of your app to timing attacks, we recommend using a constant time-string comparison function, rather than the equality operator, to check that the signatures match.
+> * To limit the vulnerability of an app to timing attacks, we recommend using a constant time-string comparison function, rather than the equality operator, to check that the signatures match.

 </div>
 </div>